cygni/snakebot-client-js/snakebot-js/ReadMe.md

 You have already experienced an important lesson; "if I go all the way to the right it will hurt".
 Well, actually it will hurt your snake the most.
 Don't hurt your snake.
 To improve the snake you need to do some serious thinking.
 Right now your snakes brain is as small as a shopping list.
-It's entire mind resides in the method named *::handleGameUpdate(mapState)*.
+It's entire mind resides in the method named *::update(mapState)*.

 This method takes just one teeny weeny, er I mean mighty, parameter named *mapState* (see domain/mamba/MapUpdateEvent.js).
 This mapState parameter represents the world state at a given game tick.
 All snakes sees the same world at the same game tick (yes, even snakes must obey the arrow of time and anyways the theory of relativity has not yet been formalised
 by Snakebert Snakestein).
 The world changes state every 250 millisecond in the standard snake Universe.
 You, being a God in the snake Universe, can tweak this and other worldly parameters with the *game settings*
-(see domain/mamba/gameSettings.js) and *::prepareNewGame*.
+(see domain/mamba/gameSettings.js) and *snake-cli.js::prepareNewGame*.

 ### Lesson 1: Shake that snake!

 The first thing on your agenda should probably be to wriggle that slimy worm of yours in another direction.
-You issue commands to you snake by calling *::moveSnake(direction, mapState.getGameTick())*.
+You issue commands to you snake by returning a direction in *::update(mapState)*.
 The *direction* is a string and can be one of < UP | DOWN | LEFT | RIGHT >.
 Remember that you can only
 make one move per game tick, so no *bullet time* or any other Matrix tricks buddy!
 Yes, I'm talking to you.
 Or you.
 Or..yeah ok you got it.